-Direct application of DSF to non-transgenic grape can also confer disease control.
-While we have very recently tentatively determined the chemical structure and have synthesized the putative DSF of X. fastidiosa,, for these studies we used crude ethyl acetate extracts of a DSF-producing E. herbicola strain as a source of DSF.
-The DSF was either topically applied as well as needle inoculated into the stems of grape either once a day before inoculation with Xf or weekly.
-While a single needle application of DSF reduces disease index, a weekly application of DSF into the stem of the plant was much more effective (Fig. 5).
+applied or introduced into the

+reduces disease index, a weekly application of DSF into the stem of the plant was much more effective (Fig. 10).
 These results are exciting in that they suggest that disease control from external applications of DSF might be a practical means of disease control.
 We are currently repeating these studies using DSF extracted from various surrogate hosts as well as from an rpfC mutant of X. fastidiosa to compare the efficacy of these various sources of DSF to determine whether the amount and chemical identity of DSF from these sources are the same.
 This will be very helpful in our continuing efforts to unambiguously determine the chemical structure of DSF and to justify the synthesis of large amounts of DSF for plant experiments.
 Grapes have now been treated with these extracts and inoculated with X. fastidiosa; initial disease severity measures should be taken in mid-October, 2009.